Halyard Health poised to shine in debut on back of Ebola scare

 “The investment community seems very engaged and are asking us a lot of questions,” Warren Machan, Halyard’s senior vice-president of business strategy, told Reuters.

 Kimberly-Clark announced the spin-off last November, saying it would focus on its core business of diapers and Kleenex tissues.
-Existing Kimberly-Clark shareholders received one share of Halyard for every eight Kimberly-Clark shares held.
+Existing Kimberly-Clark shareholders will be able to exchange eight shares of the company for one share of Halyard.

 The healthcare business was Kimberly-Clark’s smallest, with sales of $1.7 billion in 2013.